Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 Flag:  ;=F&&+meZ"XX^WQf"QfZWQd[[[YZfQS`VQfaaQfZWQ^W%%%Xfo
 ```

 Like the previous task, we want the first number in the list `Result` to be 73, which equals the letter `I`.
-Since 73 - 59 = 14, we knew we someplace had to add 14 to either of the secret numbers.
-Trying `secret_number_2 = 14` did not change much, but setting `secret_number_1 = -14` (minus since this value is subtracted from the elements in the list, and we want it added), we obtained the flag:
+Since 73 - 59 = 14, we knew we had to add 14 to either of the secret numbers.
+Trying `secret_number_2 = 14` did not change much, but setting `secret_number_1 = -14` (negative 14, since `secret_number_1` is subtracted from the elements in the list, and we want it added), we obtained the flag:

 ```python
 Flag:  IKT449{sh0ffle_t0_the_riiight_and_too_the_le333ft}